 "Let Go, Let Gov".
 Where the NSA gets all their information from: hooking up Santa Claus to a machine.

 The Black Friday shoppers brutally killing each other in "Titties and Dragons".
 What makes it worse that those scenes are mixed in with actual Black Friday footage to make you realize what's happening in the cartoon is no different from real life.

-Towards the finale, when the kids go to the local gamestop to buy a console they have to go through a mile of BLOOD to go there. dozens and dozens of people were slaughtered because of human greed.
+Towards the finale, when the kids go to the local gamestop to buy a console, they have to go through a mile of BLOOD to go there.
+The result of dozens and dozens of people being slaughtered because of human greed.